 - By orienting the package using the shortest possible dimension as the product length results in the smallest amount of waste, in cases of centerfold use or side seal applications.

 - Increased Packaging Speed:

 - A shorter product length results in faster cycling of product’s into and out of the sealing area.
 Over the course of a production shift this incremental time savings can produce large dividends.

 - Although a product requires the same square inches of film regardless of orientation, the amount of scrap produced is decreased.

-Another consideration when recommending film size is production speed.
+Another consideration when recommending shrink film size is production speed.
 In many cases, the formula to calculate required film size turns out not to be a whole number.
 Although 1/2″ increments are available, most users opt for a standard inch size and we strongly recommend that you round your sizes up to the next inch marker and not down.
 Using films that are too narrow can negatively impact machine operation and production speeds and increase your overall packaging costs.

 Once package orientation and dimensions are established, the next consideration is the type of equipment upon which the package is to be wrapped.
 Specific types of equipment dictate the use of either center folded or single wound film.
 Furthermore, some types of machinery demand the use of wider film sizes than others due to the mechanics of their operation.

-When using the film sizing formulas to calculate film sizes, be sure to use the formula for the type of equipment it is to be used on.
+When using the shrink film sizing formulas to calculate film sizes, be sure to use the formula for the type of equipment it is to be used on.